GSA-TTS/usagov-benefits-eligibility/content/life-events/bereavement.md

       - deceased_died_of_COVID
       - deceased_death_location_is_US

-  - label: "About military service"
+  - label: "About the military service"
-    description: "Please check all the boxes that best describe the person who died."
+    description: "Please select options and check all the boxes that best describe the person who died."
     criteriaGroupKey: military
     criteriaKeys:
       - deceased_served_in_active_military